EdanKriss/leptos-rsx/README.md

 This extension is built around two core ideas:

-1. Completions, highlighting, and hovers driven by the **same W3C/MDN HTML data and theme colors as VS Code's built-in HTML support** — not a hand-typed list.
+1. Completions and hovers driven by the **same W3C/MDN HTML data and theme colors as VS Code's built-in HTML support** — not a hand-typed list.

-2. Handling syntax highlighting at the semantic token layer rather than the TextMate grammar layer.
+2. Handling syntax highlighting at BOTH the semantic token layer and the TextMate grammar layer.
 Semantic tokens always override grammars, and `view!` HTML tags are implemented as functions, so `rust-analyzer`'s tokens ruin any HTML grammars.

 ## Problem Statement